AB-682

 Key Takeaways

-• Requires health plans and insurers to report detailed monthly data on denied medical claims starting 2027.
+• Requires health insurers to publicly report detailed prior authorization data on their websites starting February 2026.

 Summary